maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 Moustafa spent $110 (10 * 2 + 45 * 2) in June and $0 in July 2020.
 ```

+ALGO
+1. `EQUI-JOIN` Three tables
+2. `GROUP BY` CUSTOMER ID
+3. `CASE WHEN ...
+LIKE ...
+THEN ...
+ELSE ...
+END` to find the month off June and July 2020
+   > Or we can use `CASE WHEN LEFT = ...
+THEN ...
+ELSE ...
+END`

 ```mysql
 /**
   * Condition : July and June